ako/ConnectorKitDemo/readme.md

 include it in your Mendix project.
 You can create two configurations in an ivy.xml configuration file.
 One to specify all jars needed to run the project and execute the tests.
 One to just specify the libraries that should be included when publishing the module for reuse in the AppStore.
-The demo project contains two configurations called *default* and *export* in the ivy.xml configuration file.
+The demo project contains two configurations called *default* and *export* in the [ivy.xml][24] configuration file.
 * Gradle - [Gradle][25] is a full fledged build tool where you can define tasks to build your project.
 The example in the demo project only uses gradle to manage the dependencies.
-Again it defines two build configurations, one requiring all dependencies, one just the libraries needed for exporting the module (in this case just a library to call Slack).
+Again it defines [two build configurations][26], one requiring all dependencies, one just the libraries needed for exporting the module (in this case just a library to call Slack).